balus7891/OCI-vpn-setup/README.md

 ## Project description

-The stack help you to provision an IPsec VPN with all advanced options available.
+The stack help you to provision an OCI IPsec VPN with all advanced options available.
+It support both Static and BGP royting.

 ## Topology Diagram